pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

 Strategic partnerships are a powerful tool for scaling the Ohu Family Enterprise.
-They allow us to leverage the assets of othersâ€”their distribution channels, technology, customer bases, and brand equityâ€”to accelerate our growth and create value.
+They allow us to leverage the assets of others—their distribution channels, technology, customer bases, and brand equity—to accelerate our growth and create value.

 **Key Takeaways:**